TheNickOfTime/games-portfolio/_projects/01_portfolio_dungeon_of_greyness.md

 <p><iframe src="https://www.youtube.com/embed/KhqVn7GAo8Q" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

 # Introduction
-“Dungeon of Greyness” is a game prototype, with a focus on combat design, that I built from the grround up over the course of a semester.
+“Dungeon of Greyness” is a game prototype, with a focus on combat design, that I built from the ground up over the course of a semester.
 My goal for this project was to focus on the various nuances of what makes combat feel engaging and fun, and flesh these elements out, week-by-week.

 Using the Unity Engine, I designed and scripted (C#) everything in this project.
 This extends from the levels, the core gameplay, player combat & enemy functionality, to all the underlying systems that make the game work.
 Virtually all art and music was borrowed/copied in order to focus on the mechanical aspects of the game.